le717/Blocks/Documentation/Tutorial.md

 <td><a href="#task-4-water">Task #4</a></td>
 </table>

-This is a tutorial on modding the *Island Xtreme Stunts* minigame levels.
-It is a basic tutorial, and will not cover every single detail.
+**Building With Blocks** is a basic tutorial on modding the _Island Xtreme Stunts_ minigame levels, and will not cover every single detail.
-Instead, it attempts to explain the basics of the level layout, and advise you on what to and not to do in your modding experiences.
+Instead, it attempts to explain the basics of the level layout, and explain it in such a way that you will clearly understand the layout and improve your modding experiences.

 Requirements
 ------------